Pomax/are-we-flying/docs/index.md

 }
 ```

-And speaking of clients, that was the last of the server-side work, so let's update our client cod and get to testing.
+And speaking of clients, that was the last of the server-side work, so let's update our client code and get to testing.

 ### The client side